WASCIV/Forevermail/README.md

 9. Finally run ``` python tempmail.py ```

+## How to Install on Linux

+How to use the Telegram Bot on Linux?

+    First of all, create a Bot from @Botfather and I assume you have an account on Telegram.

+    Name it and give it a username as it asks.

+    It will give you a Bot Token (Something like this 1334385210:AAEn-8Jeb_vcyE5ww2RFfj78K4diZ7UlEFE)

+    Make sure to install pip.

+## HOW TO INSTALL PIP

+To install pip on Linux, you can use your system's package manager.
+Here's how to do it on some popular Linux distributions:
+Ubuntu and Debian

+bash

+sudo apt-get update
+sudo apt-get install python3-pip

+CentOS and Fedora

+bash

+sudo yum update
+sudo yum install python3-pip

+Arch Linux

+bash

+sudo pacman -Sy python-pip

+After pip is installed, you can use it to install Python packages by typing pip install <package-name> in the terminal.
+For example:

+bash

+pip install requests

+That's it!
+## Coming back to installation on Linux

+    Copy the Bot Token and paste it

+python

+_G = '1334385210:AAEn-8Jeb_vcyE5ww2RFfj78K4diZ7UlEFE' Instead of 'YOUR_BOT_TOKEN' You should paste your own..

+    Make sure to run pip install -r requirements.txt.

+    Keep the terminal running so the bot remains running.

+    You can also host them on Railway or Heroku...
+But don't do it on Firebase.

+    If you want to use it for personal use, you can just run the script on your PC.

+    Finally, run python tempmail.py.

 ``` Usage: /getmail- To get a new email address
            /fetchmail- To fetch mails from the address